 Direct costs that are related to the construction of property, equipment and software and incurred in connection with bringing the assets to their intended use are capitalized as construction in progress.
 Construction in progress is transferred to specific property, equipment and software items and the depreciation of these assets commences when the assets are ready for their intended use.
-As of n.
-Intangible assets, net

-December 31, 2011 and 2012, the balance of construction in progress were RMB Nil and RMB361,913, which was primarily related to the construction of office buildings and warehouses.
+As of December 31, 2011, 2012 and 2013, the balance of construction in progress were RMB Nil, RMB361,913 and RMB1,237,644, which was primarily related to the construction of office buildings and warehouses.